johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 option signals to the authoritative server that the resolver does not want to receive any transport signals in the response.

+The typical use case is to set the EDNS(0) No-Transport option when the resolver already has the transport information it needs.

-The No-Transport option is structured as follows:
+The EDNS(0) No-Transport option is structured as follows:

 ~~~
                                                1   1   1   1   1   1